Ship Pricing

 SummerUnder $266$300Above $319

-If you're at or below the P25 threshold for your season, book.
+If you're at or below the good-price mark for your season, book.
 Don't wait for a bigger drop — Star's pricing holds firm.
 We break down price movement frequency in our Star of the Seas pricing guide.

 Suites